All posts

 Case Study: Optimizing Fleet for Diverse Operations

 After careful analysis and extensive test drives, the company decided to acquire a mix of models.
 For their long-haul division, they opted for several low-mileage used Freightliner Cascadias, focusing on models with integrated Detroit powertrains for maximum fuel economy.
-For their heavy haul division, they invested in a few slightly older, but impeccably maintained, Peterbilt 389s known for their enduring strength and classic appeal, which was popular with their specialized drivers.
+For their heavy haul division, they invested in a few slightly older but impeccably maintained Peterbilt 389s known for their enduring strength and classic appeal, which was popular with their specialized drivers.

 • Tailored Performance: The Freightliner Cascadias delivered expected fuel efficiency on high-volume routes, while the Peterbilt 389s provided the robust power and classic appeal desired for heavy haul.